gchan/password_blocklist/README.md

 ## Supported Ruby versions

-password_blacklist supports MRI Ruby 1.9+ and the JRuby equivalent.
+password_blacklist supports MRI Ruby 2.x.
 The specific Ruby versions we build and test on can be found at [TravisCI](https://travis-ci.org/gchan/password_blacklist).

 ## Development